fivetran/fivetran_sdk/development-guide.md

     - `_fivetran_id`: Fivetran supports primary-keyless source tables by adding a pseudo primary key column.
 Therefore, tables in batch files will always have a primary key.

 ### Compression
-Batch files are compressed using [ZSTD](https://en.wikipedia.org/wiki/Zstd) and encrypted using [AES-256](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) in [CBC](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation) mode.
-It is possible to disable encryption and compression of batch files for debugging purposes by passing `--plain-text` CLI argument to the destination tester.
+Batch files are compressed using [ZSTD](https://en.wikipedia.org/wiki/Zstd)

 ### Encryption
+- Each batch file is encrypted separately using [AES-256](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) in [CBC](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation) mode and with `PKCS5Padding`
-- Each file is encrypted separately.
-You can find the encryption keys in `WriteBatchRequest#keys` field.
+- You can find the encryption key for each batch file in `WriteBatchRequest#keys` field
-- First 16 bytes of each batch file holds the IV vector.
+- First 16 bytes of each batch file holds the IV vector

 ### Batch Files
 - Currently we only support CSV file format